previous next contents top

 instance Apply (Sel a w) Snd w where apply (Sel f) _ = f snd

 That encoding is too simple for t4.
-We define a more complex encoding, and extend our interpreter:
+Hence we introduce a more complex encoding, and extend our interpreter:

 newtype PSel obj = PSel obj